janisdd/vscode-edit-csv/README.md

 	- thus changes can no longer be saved/applied
 	- maybe this can be resolved when https://github.com/Microsoft/vscode/issues/43768 is closed

+- if the source file content changes and the file is not in the current workspace (open folder) auto file content reload is not working
+	- however, you are notified if the file content changes (e.g. outside of vs code)

 ## Alternatives